 - 800g / 1.75Lb.
 Wholemeal flour.
 Ideally half rye, half wheat.
 Spelt works too.
 You can also add some white flour.

-- 2 Tbs “Bread spice” (mix anise, fennel, coriander seeds and cumin 1:1:1:1).
-Optional but it really makes a difference.
+- 2 Tbs “Bread spice” (grind up anise, fennel, coriander seeds and cumin 1:1:1:1 to make a powder).
+Optional but it really makes a difference in taste.

 - 1 Tbs Salt